Trinity Southwest University: Archaeology

-Since 2005, TSU's Executive Dean, Steven Collins, has directed excavations at Tall el-Hammam in Jordan, a Bronze Age settlement which he argues was the biblical city of Sodom.
-He has written several books on the theory, which has been extensively covered in the media.
+Since 2005, TSU's executive dean Steven Collins has directed excavations at Tall el-Hammam in Jordan, a Bronze Age settlement which he argues was the biblical city of Sodom.
+He has written several books on the topic.
 Other biblical archaeologists have rejected the identification because it is inconsistent with biblical literalist chronology; according to Christianity Today, "few archaeologists outside of those working on the excavation team believe that Tall el-Hammam is Sodom."
-Collins' response to these criticisms include a book published by TSU, The Kikkar Dialogues, which presents conversations he has had with other biblical archaeologists.

 Collins and his colleagues claim that Tall el-Hammam was destroyed in a sudden catastrophe, based on the discovery of burnt brick, melted pottery and geophysical signatures of high temperatures.
 In a 2021 paper, they argued that this was a meteor air burst similar to the Tunguska event.
 Soon after its publication, physicist Mark Boslough, who is cited in the paper, raised several concerns about its contents and the background of its authors, and Elisabeth Bik, an expert in investigating scientific misconduct, identified possible doctored images.

 The authors initially denied tampering with the photos but eventually published a correction in which they admitted to inappropriate image manipulation.
-On February 15, 2023, the following editor’s note was posted on this paper, "Readers are alerted that concerns raised about the data presented and the conclusions of this article are being considered by the Editors.
-A further editorial response will follow the resolution of these issues."
+In April 2025, the paper was retracted citing "errors in methodology, analyses, and interpretation".